openmpf/openmpf-components/python/AzureSpeechDetection/README.md

 - `CLEANUP`: Whether to delete files from Azure Blob storage container when processing is complete.
 It is recommended to always keep this enabled, unless it is expected that the same piece of media will be processed multiple times.

+- `BLOB_ACCESS_TIME`: The amount of time in minutes for which the Azure Speech service will have access to the file in blob storage.

 # Sample Program
 `sample_acs_speech_detector.py` can be used to quickly test with the Azure endpoint.
 Run with the `-h` flag to see accepted command-line arguments.